- On choosing between waxed and leather woodworking aprons

 - Heavy-duty leather material.

-- Has a removable “hook-and-loop” collar that keeps debris from entering the top of your shirt.
+- Offers a removable “hook-and-loop” collar that keeps debris from entering the top of your shirt.

 - Strap design balances the weight evenly on the shoulders.